mmilano/SidePanelCollapse/README.md

 > npm install
 ```

-4. When the install has completed successfully, `gulp demo` will build the all of the files and start a local node-based webserver to serve the web pages.
+4. When the install has completed successfully, `gulp demo` will build all of the files and start a local node-based web server to serve the web pages.

-When the gulp tasks run, and if no errors occur, there will be a message about the webserver within the stream of status messages displayed (like the one below, but your listed IP address may be different or not displayed).
+When the gulp tasks run, and if no errors occur, there will be a message about the webs erver within the stream of status messages displayed (like the one below, but your listed IP address may be different or not displayed).

 ```sh
 > gulp demo